rrt-matuok-lt/open-rmbt-android/README.md

 ### HOW TO BUILD

-1. Change app id to preferred one in dependencies.gradle (optional)
+1. Change app id to preferred one in dependencies.gradle (optional)[app-openRmbt-release.apk](app%2FopenRmbt%2Frelease%2Fapp-openRmbt-release.apk)
 2. Update signing config (optional)
 	1. Replace signing/debug.keystore with your own one
 	2. Update signing/debug.properties with credentials to your signing/debug.keystore key